 Speaking of defensemen the Blues found later in the draft, Colton Parayko has become the Blues’ foremost defenseman behind Alex Pietrangelo after the Blues took him deep in the third round in 2012.
 Armstrong was enamored with Parayko long before he was drafted, literally hiding him as well as the team could in rural Alberta so that they could take him in the middle rounds.

 Since the draft, Parayko has added size and he’s added skill, and he’s entrenched himself in the NHL.
 Though his name is often circulating in rumor mills, he isn’t going anywhere.
 He’s too valuable to the Blues’ defense to let him leave, and that speaks of how great a draft pick he was.

 1) 2010: Jaden Schwartz, Pick 14; Vladimir Tarasenko, Pick 16

-It’s not often that a team can set the foundation for its forward group in one round of one draft, but that’s exactly what Doug Armstrong did with his first two picks as general manager of the Blues.
-With their own pick, the Blues selected Jaden Schwartz, a small but talented forward out of the USHL, then they traded David Rundblad to acquire the 16th pick, with which they chose Vladimir Tarasenko, a super talented Russian forward who fell in the draft due to fear that he might prefer the KHL.
+It’s not often that a team can set the foundation for its forward group in one round of one draft, but that’s exactly what Armstrong did with his first two picks as general manager of the Blues in 2010.
+With their own pick, the Blues selected Jaden Schwartz, a small but talented forward out of the USHL.
+Then they traded David Rundblad to acquire the 16th pick, with which they chose Vladimir Tarasenko, a super talented Russian forward who fell in the draft due to fear that he might prefer the KHL.

 Doug Armstrong’s Great Strength